prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 - `minWidthPerc`: Optional parameter to specify the minimum width percent an ad may occupy of a device's real estate.
 Support in SDK version 1.2+
 - `minHeightPrec`: Optional parameter to specify the minimum height percent an ad may occupy of a device's real estate.
 Support in SDK version 1.2+

 > **NOTE:** As of version 1.2+, Prebid SDK has extended the functionality of Interstitial ad monetization by using a smart ad size selection process to monetize sizes smaller than full screen ads.
-App developers can speicify a minimun width and minimum height percentage an ad can occupy of a devices real state, with Prebid Server (PBS) deriving a limited set of ad sizes (max 10) as eligible for the auction.
+App developers can specify a minimum width and minimum height percentage an ad can occupy of a devices real state, with Prebid Server (PBS) deriving a limited set of ad sizes (max 10) as eligible for the auction.

 > PBS will take the AdUnit's size (width and height) as the max size for the interstitial as size, generating a list of ad sizes, selecting the first 10 sizes that fall within the imp's max size and minimum percentage size.
 All the interstitial parameters will still be passed to the bidders, allowing them to use their own size matching algorithms if they prefer.